prikadam/collaborativerobot/README.md

 # Collaborative Robot
 This project works towards developing a distributed human-machine interface for telerobotic control.
 We are using arduinos as the input controllers and the robot controller.
+The project write up can be found at: https://www.designsbypriyanka.com/cobot

 # Requirements:
 Install Arduino >= 1.8.13